Why you should spend now to save later

 Reading this headline, you might be confused and think you’ve come to an article on stimulating the economy rather than something on change.
 However, this article is definitely about change – but we’re not talking about money here.
 We’re talking about time.

 Her response was that their leaders were extremely busy and didn’t have any time to devote to this and they would only consider spending the shortest amount of time on developing capability.
-My response, as politely as I could put it, was along the lines of this:
+Our response, as politely as we could put it, was along the lines of this:

 At FOLD7, we hear this all the time – can you please build our change capability in a half-day session or over lunch?
 As much as we try and tailor our offerings for organisations, we aren’t miracle workers.
 Unfortunately, building real and lasting change capability takes time.
 However, when an organisation does approach it in the right way, we know, and have seen, the real and ongoing results.